mveril/qp-demo/README.md

 # qp-demo
-This is the component used in the [Quantum Package demo]( https://quantumpackage.github.io/qp2/page/try)
+This is the component used in the [Quantum Package demo]( https://quantumpackage.github.io/qp2/page/try) This repo contains

-- examples: Examples included with quantum package docker image.
+- `examples`: Examples included with quantum package docker image.

-- Dockerfile: This is a multi-stage dockerfile used to create the docker image from the [Quantum Package GitHub repo](https://github.com/QuantumPackage/qp2)
+- `Dockerfile`: This is a multi-stage dockerfile used to create the docker image from the [Quantum Package GitHub repo](https://github.com/QuantumPackage/qp2)

+There is no guarantee of success because it's use the Quantum Package ./configure tool to install third party dependencies.

-- run.sh: run the image in the context of the demo.
-(With isolated network, a limited number of container and a time limit)
+- `run.sh`: run the image in the context of the demo.
+(With isolated network, a limited number of container and a time limit) before the first use of run.sh `Run.sh` we must run `make network` because it use a custom network bridge to disable communication between the QP2 containers.
 ## What is Docker
 Docker is a containerization software.
-For more info about it you can cosult the official [Docker documentation](https://docs.docker.com)
+For more info about it you can consult the official [Docker documentation](https://docs.docker.com)

-## How to build the image

-### Precompiled

-run `make`

-A tar.gz archive of quantum package is needed at the root of the project with the name `quantum_package_static.tar.gz`

-This archive can be create with the command `qp_export_as_tgz` of quantum package

-### Compiled from github

-run `make compile`

-There is no guarantee of success because it's use the Quantum Package ./configure tool to install third party dependencies.

-## Before use run.sh

-We must run `make network`  before the first use of run.sh because it use a custom network bridge to disable communication between QP2 containers